jackbrad1ey/thingamaboard/README.md

 # Thingamaboard
-A custom keyboard designed and manufactured for myself, designed and programmed using KiCad, AutoCAD, Solidworks and STM32CubeIDE.
+A custom keyboard designed and manufactured for myself.
+Programmed using STM32CubeIDE and Jetbrains Fleet, designed using [Ergogen](https://github.com/ergogen/ergogen), AutoCAD and Solidworks.

-The board was designed with portability and ergonomics in mind.
-It adopts a columnar alice-like layout with three-key thumb clusters, allowing for ergonomic typing in a relatively small and portable form factor.
+This board was designed with portability and ergonomics in mind.
+It adopts a columnar, alice-like layout with three-key thumb clusters, allowing for ergonomic typing in a relatively small and portable form factor.